 To this day, an observant Jew will daily repeat the creed known as the Shema (the Hebrew word for “hear”), which begins, “Hear, O Israel: the Lord our God, the Lord is one” (Deuteronomy 6:4).
 This is just a single example of the many biblical references to God’s Oneness—an important distinction to make in the ancient world, where many gods were worshipped.
-But, curiously, the very first name of God used in the Bible—right back in Genesis 1:1 where the creation of “the heavens and the earth” is described—is Elohim, which literally means “Gods”—plural.
+But, curiously, the very first name of God used in the Bible—right back in the scripture of Genesis 1:1 where the creation of “the heavens and the earth” is described—is Elohim, which literally means “Gods”—plural.
 We get hints of this in the Bible’s English translations when we read verses like, “Then God [Elohim] said, ‘Let us make mankind in our image . . .”
 (Genesis 1:26, italics supplied).

 Christmas is coming

-Yes, it’s a little early in the year to start thinking about tinsel and carols, but it’s nothing compared to the thousands of years the ancients spent waiting for the birth of the promised Messiah—the very first Christmas.
+Yes, at the time of writing it’s a little early in the year to start thinking about tinsel and carols, but it’s nothing compared to the thousands of years the ancients spent waiting for the birth of the promised Messiah—the very first Christmas.
 In the words of the prophet Isaiah, later immortalised in Handel’s Messiah, “For to us a child is born, to us a son is given, and the government will be on his shoulders.
 And he will be called Wonderful Counsellor, Mighty God, Everlasting Father, Prince of Peace” (Isaiah 9:6).